patrikx3/redis-ui/README.md

   * Linux
   * Windows
   * macOS
-* I took very careful of the error handling (as much I can find errors)
 * Starts with no settings without config, or setup your own config
 * Able to create, test, save, delete multiple connections or a readonly connections setup, for shared usage
 * Able to use the console and interact with Redis